sivasankaran1999/Sivasankaran.github.io/README.md

 - Enabled end users to identify key pain points, resulting in a **15% increase in sales trends** and a **14% enhancement in strategy effectiveness**, aligning with a projected **7% revenue boost** in the next quarter.

+## Sales Data Analysis – Food Industry

+- Identified sales catalysts, achieving a **39% reduction in bottlenecks** and a **24% improvement in order accuracy** by strategically implementing KPIs to analyze pizza sales data and derive actionable business insights.
+- Leveraged detailed time-of-day analytics for pizza sales to identify peak hours, resulting in a **22% surge in sales** through strategic menu optimization and enhanced customer satisfaction.